landonma/Data-Management-Templates-Project/howtouse.md

 * Some of them are basic hyper links which contain the full url of the page in the () which is linked to ie. [google.com](google.com).
 * Others are relative links which match a file name in your repository.
 To create this type of link include the full file name exactly as it appears in the repositry including the extension.
 [Data Management Implementation Plan Template](datastorage-norm-edited.md).
 All the links that point to other pages in this repository were created using relative links so if you have all the file names as this repository then your wont have to change any of these links (but may need to delete ones such as the link to the guidance file).
 * There are also "links" which jump to header within the same page.
 These are used in the table of contents [this](#customizing-github-pages).
-The link must be all lower case and the spaces are replaces with dashes -.
+They are created by putting one "#" then the name of the header you wan to jump.
+The header name must be typed in all lower case even if the actually header isn't and the spaces are replaces with dashes -.
 Make sure to change these links whenever a header name is changed.
 Also note that there should only be **ONE #** regardless of the header level.

 Github has also created a number of themes that change the appearance of your pages and can be viewed [here](http://jekyllthemes.org/ "Available Themes").
 Instructions on how to apply the themes are [here](https://help.github.com/articles/adding-a-jekyll-theme-to-your-github-pages-site/ "Add Jekyll Themes").
 This repository has **no theme** applied to it but you are welcome to try them out.